 13Then little children were brought to him so that he could lay his hands on them and pray, and the disciples rebuked them.

-14But Jesus said, “Allow the little children, and do not hinder them from coming to me, for the Kingdom of Heaven belongs to such as these.”
+14But Jesus said, “Allow the little children and do not hinder them from coming to me, because the Kingdom of God belongs to people who are like these children.”

 15And, having laid his hands on them, he departed from there.

-16And Look!, one came to him and said, “Teacher, what good thing must I do in order to have life in the age to come?”
+16And look!
+A man came to him and said, “Teacher, what good thing must I do in order to have life in the age to come?”

 17And he said to him, “Why do you ask me about that which is good?
 There is One who is good.
-But if you want to enter into the Life, keep the commandments.”
+But if you want to enter into life in the age to come, keep the commandments.”

-18He says to him, “Which ones?”
-And Jesus said, Do not murder; Do not commit adultery; Do not steal; Do not bear false witness;
+18He said to him, “Which ones?”
+And Jesus said, do not murder, do not commit adultery, do not steal, do not bear false witness,

-20The young man says to him, “All these things I have kept, what do I still lack?”
+20The young man said to him, “All these things I have kept, what do I still lack?”

-21Jesus said to him, “If you really want to reach the goal, go, sell your possessions and give to the poor, and you will have treasure in heaven, and come, follow me.”
+21Jesus said to him, “If you really want to reach the goal, go, sell your possessions and give the money to the poor, and you will have treasure in heaven.
+And come, follow me.”

-22But the young man, having heard that word, went away grieved, for he had many possessions.
+22But the young man, when he heard these words, went away grieved because he had many possessions.

-23And Jesus said to his disciples, “Truly I say to you, it is hard for a rich person to enter the Kingdom of Heaven.
+23And Jesus said to his disciples, “Truly I say to you, how difficult it will be for a rich person to enter into the Kingdom of Heaven.

-24And again I say to you, it is easier for a camel to go through a needle’s eye, than for a rich person to enter the Kingdom of God.”
+24And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the Kingdom of God.”

-25And when the disciples heard it, they were greatly astonished, saying, “Who then is able to be saved?”
+25And when the disciples heard it, they were greatly astonished, saying, “Who then can be saved?”

-26And Jesus, looking at them, said to them, “With people this is impossible, but with God all things are possible.”
+26And looking at them, Jesus said to them, “This is impossible for people, but for God all things are possible.”

-27Then Peter answered and said to him, “See, we have left everything and followed you, so what will we have?”
+27Then Peter answered and said to him, “Look!
+We have left everything and followed you, so what will we have?”

-28And Jesus said to them, “Truly I say to you, that you who have followed me, in the New Beginning,d when the Son of Man sits on the throne of his glory, you also will sit on 12 thrones, judging the 12 tribes of Israel.
+28And Jesus said to them, “Truly I say to you, that you who have followed me, in the New Beginning,d when the Son of Man sits on the throne of his glory, you also will sit on twelve thrones, judging the twelve tribes of Israel.

-29And everyone who has left houses, or brothers, or sisters, or father, or mother, or children, or lands, for my name’s sake, will receive a hundredfold, and will inherit life in the age to come.
+29And everyone who has left houses or brothers or sisters or father or mother or children or property for my name’s sake, will receive a hundredfold, and will inherit life in the age to come.

-30But many who are first will be last, and the last, first.
+30But many who are first will be last, and the last will be first.